Dynamic Navigation with React Router

 – Implement logic to restore scroll position when navigating between pages.

 By following these best practices, we can ensure that our navigation is structured, efficient, and userfriendly.
-Perhaps just as importantly: we can make sure that search engines can easily navigate our application too...
+Crawlable content also needs a suitable rendering strategy, such as server rendering or static generation; clientside navigation alone does not guarantee that search engines can discover or render every route.

 React Router provides a powerful way to handle dynamic navigation in React applications.
-Whether we are using route parameters, programmatic navigation, or protected routes, it ensures a seamless experience without unnecessary page reloads.
+Route parameters, programmatic navigation, and conditional redirects can create a seamless interface without unnecessary page reloads, provided that trusted authorisation remains on the server.

 Key Takeaways